 As there is no cure, your dog will most likely never fully recover.
-Instead, it is a question of ongoing maintenance and monitoring the dog.
+Instead, it is a question of ongoing maintenance and monitoring of your companion.
 As an owner, you will need to keep a keen eye out for signs of dehydration as a result of the diarrhea and vomiting.
 Whether your dog survives depends on the particular strain of the virus and the strength of their immune system.

-Reading first-hand accounts from owners and getting frequently asked questions from our in-house vets can often help your understanding of the dangerous symptoms to look out for.
+Reading first-hand accounts from owners can often help your understanding of dangerous symptoms to look out for.

 How Is Distemper Similar in Dogs, Horses and Other Animals?

 As we have seen, distemper is in some ways similar to pigeon fever in horses.
 So let’s take a look at the similarities in the symptoms that may be seen:

 Fever is one of the first symptoms in both dogs and horses and will manifest itself as a significant increase in temperature.